- How is melanoma skin cancer treated?

 Chemotherapy for melanoma skin cancer

-Several types of chemo can be used to treat advanced melanoma.
 Chemo does not usually work as well for melanoma as it does for some other types of cancer, but it may relieve symptoms or help people with advanced disease live longer.
+Chemo is not often used as the first treatment since newer forms of immunotherapy and targeted drugs have become available.

-Isolated limb perfusion is a type of chemo sometimes used for treating melanomas on the arms or legs.
+Isolated limb perfusion is a type of chemo sometimes used for treating melanomas on an arm or leg.
 This treatment separates the blood flow of the limb with cancer from the rest of the body for a short time.
-High doses of chemo are then put into an artery of the limb.
+High doses of chemo are then put into the limb.
 This allows high doses to be given to the area of the tumor without exposing the whole body to it, which would cause severe side effects.

 While chemo drugs kill cancer cells, they also damage some normal cells.
 This can lead to side effects.
 These side effects will depend on the type of drugs used, the amount taken, and the length of treatment.
 Short-term side effects might be: